jeromeetienne/MicroCache.js/README.md

 to handle in-memory cache (works in node+browser).

+# Install it

+To install it on node

+    npm install microcache

+To install the browser version, download it and include it like that

+    <script src="microcache.js"></script>

 # API

 To instanciate a cache, do the following.
 You can have as many instances you want.